 - eCommerce/Shopping Carts (Ecwid)

-This is just where WePay comes in.
-WePay’s goal is to have its payment facilitating capability already embedded inside these platforms that merchants use every day.
+That’s where WePay comes in.
+WePay’s goal is to have its payment facilitating capability already embedded inside the platforms that merchants use every day.
 Merchants can then quickly and easily start accepting payments without ever leaving the software platform they’re already using.

 Table of Contents